Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Theory

-In practice, due to ascertainment bias the joint site frequency spectrum $\psi_{1,\dots,K}(x_1,\dots,x_k)$, or even the pairwise site frequency spectra $\psi_{r,s}(x,y)$ are often difficult to estimate from the genetic data.
-We describe population structure in SNP genotyping arrays by the ascertainment biased spectrum $\varphi_{r,s}(x,y)$ modeling each pair $r,s$ of the populations.
 Consequently, we assume that allelic probabilities $p_r(1),\dots,p_r(N)$ are random and are adequately described by their density function $\varphi_r(x)$, and that for the $j$-th locus each pair of allelic probabilities $(p_r(j) , p_s(j))$ follow the same bivariate distribution with density $\varphi_{r,s}(x,y)$.
-We introduce the pairwise population moments:
+This is a natural setting where the limit \eqref{kkk} exists, and if we know the ascertainment-biased pairwise site frequency spectra, the limit is given by the pairwise subpopulation moments:

 and for $r\ne s$,